romanZinkiv/Singly-Linked-List/README.md

-# implementation of a singly linked list
+# Implementation of a singly linked list